team-alembic/realtime-apis-with-graphql-subscriptions/preso.md

 #[fit] _Bespoke_
 #[fit] _solutions_

-^ Home grown long polling
+^ Home grown long polling - wasted requests
 ^ Websockets
 ^ framework friction
-^ miss out on tooling
+^ miss out on tooling on server (e.g. where do websockets get logged?)

 ---

 #[fit] The *Anatomy*
 ## of a GraphQL Subscription

-^ The concepts are general, examples are provided using Apollo Client, React, Elixir, Absinthe, Phoenix and Postgres
+^ The concepts are general, examples are provided using Apollo Client, React, Elixir, Absinthe, Phoenix

 ---